 They multiply so rapidly, that inside a calendar year a rat may have among 30 and 80 young, depending on species -one couple might produce 15 thousand rats in their life span.
 Rodents may press via a opening the dimensions of a twenty cent piece, drop twenty metres without injuries, tread water for three days, consume a variety of foods and endure an atomic bomb blast.
 This can make it a bit tricky if you don’t know how to properly get rid of mice and rats.

-The Benefits From Rodent Control
+The Benefits From Rodent Control in Sydney

 2. Prevention of damage; almost every type of food commodity whether in production, store or use is subject to rodent attack.
 Damage is also caused to the fabric of buildings, to electric wiring and plumbing.